 We humans are wired to live inside patterns.
-When you understand your patterns — language patterns, thought patterns, behavior patterns — you have the keys to the ultimate kingdom.
+When you understand your patterns — thought patterns, emotional patterns, behavior patterns — you have the keys to your kingdom.

 But a new power has arisen — the Controligarchy — that is hijacking our patterns at a level never seen before in human history.
 Pattern manipulation has become such a crisis that the Federal Trade Commission issued a report, Shining a Light on Dark Patterns.

-The Controligarchy uses dark patterns to plug into our brain stems.
-It boasts that it knows us better than we know ourselves.
-And that it has every right to manipulate our serotonin, dopamine and cortisol levels — without our awareness or consent.
+The Controligarchy uses dark patterns to plug into your brain stem.
+It boasts that it knows you better than you know yourself.
+And that it has every right to manipulate your serotonin, dopamine and cortisol levels — without your awareness or consent.

-If anything characterizes our age, perhaps it is the intense, exponential, exhilarating discovery of so many things — deep space, the body, brain, genetics, robotics, artificial intelligence.
-We are likewise making radical new discoveries about our patterns.
+If anything characterizes our age, perhaps it is the intense, exponential, exhilarating discovery of so many things — space, the brain, genetics, robotics, artificial intelligence.
+We are also making amazing new discoveries about our emotional and psychological patterns.
 John Bargh, the psychologist at Yale, said it best:

 “Much of how the mind operates is hidden to us, and it shapes our experience and behavior in ways that we’re not the least bit aware of.
 The exciting part is that through our experiments, we’re beginning to detect these unconscious mechanisms, to see these invisible patterns in our minds.”

-Our mission, with the (inner)Net, is to build a platform that allows us not just to see our patterns, but to share and evolve them, in a deliberate and developmental way.
+With Wellgorithms, we can not only see our patterns, but also share and evolve them, in a deliberate and developmental way.